 HeritageBantry is a town full of character, history and remarkable heritage sites

-Dotted around Bantry town you will find Heritage information panels which detail the historical importance of different areas and artefacts around the town.
+Dotted around Bantry town you will find Heritage Information panels which detail the historical importance of different areas and artefacts about the town.
 These points of interest are also included in the Heritage Walking Tours which are guided walking tours run during the summer months from the Bantry Tourist Office.

 The Anchor Tavern

 Heritage Sites in Bantry